 The Financial Resources of the “At Fault” Party

-Defendants in Indiana car accident lawsuits rarely have the financial means to pay settlements out of their own pockets.
+Defendants in Indiana car accident lawsuits rarely have the financial means to pay for personal injury settlements out of their own pockets.
 Instead, insurance companies that sold liability policies to those parties pay the settlement.
 Often, the limits of those insurance policies effectively cap the amount of a potential car accident settlements.
 The higher the limit, the larger the potential settlement, and vice-versa.

 There are times, however, when insurance policy limits play a less significant role.
 Sometimes the defendant in an Indiana car accident case does have personal financial resources with which to pay a settlement over-and-above the limit of any insurance policy.
 In other cases, multiple parties have a legal liability to the car accident victim; more defendants means (potentially) more insurance company involvement and more money.
 Experienced Indiana car accident lawyers know the importance of conducting a thorough review of the facts of a crash to identify all parties who may have liability to an injured client.